 Freud in Vienna

-The couch itself – a gift from a patient – left with Freud when he fled Nazi-run Vienna for London.
-But there’s plenty else to interest the visitor to the Sigmund Freud Museum.
+The couch itself – a gift from a patient – left with Freud when he fled Nazi-run Vienna for London (but see below for an on-site virtual alternative).

 Freud received his patients here, too.
-Surgery hours left plenty of time for him to buy groceries smoke cigars and write, two tasks the father of psychoanalysis regarded as inseparable.
+Fortunately, surgery hours left plenty of time for him to buy groceries, look after the kids, and do the washing smoke cigars and write, two tasks he regarded as inseparable.

 The museum is obviously a must for those with an interest in psychology and psychiatry.
 But you also get a feel for the intellectual life of late 19th and early 20th century Vienna, spanning a world war and the end of the Habsburg monarchy.